-- 16. By the date set for the trial, the matter must be ready to proceed.
-If there is an unavoidable problem or change to the conduct or length of the trial, legal practitioners are to notify the Criminal Registry or the Criminal List judge at the earliest possible stage to avoid inconvenience to jurors and witnesses. - 17.
+- 18. By the date set for the trial, the matter must be ready to proceed.
+If there is an unavoidable problem or change to the conduct or length of the trial of which the Criminal List judge or allocated Trial Judge has not already been made aware, legal practitioners are to notify the Criminal Registry or the Criminal List judge at the earliest possible stage to avoid inconvenience to jurors and witnesses. - 19.
 An application to vacate a trial date: - (a) is to be made by way of Notice of Motion with a supporting affidavit, setting out the grounds for the application; - (b) shall be made to the Criminal List judge, unless the application is made within two weeks of the date fixed for trial; and - (c) may be made to the Criminal List judge or to the trial judge, if made within two weeks of the date fixed for trial.